On the applicability of holography in thermodynamic equilibrium: Violation of trace energy condition

-Since this scaling transformation is a symmetry of the action, we have $\delta{S}=0$.
-Then we obtain the conformal Ward identity in Eq.~\eqref{bdtabb2}.
+Since this scaling transformation is a symmetry of the action, we have $\delta{S}=0$ and obtain Eq.~\eqref{bdtabb2}.
 A similar result for the scalar field under Euclidian signature was discussed in Refs.~\cite{Petkou:1999fv,Skenderis:2002wp}.

-As we have argued that the basic holographic dictionary~\eqref{gkbw} ensures $\moi\mphs_i\geq0$ in a thermodynamically stable phase of a system where there has no spontaneous condensation or has a spontaneous $\mathbb{Z}_2$-symmetry breaking.
+As we have argued that the basic holographic dictionary~\eqref{gkpw} ensures $\moi\mphs_i\geq0$ in a thermodynamically stable phase of a system where there is no spontaneous condensation or there is a spontaneous $\mathbb{Z}_2$-symmetry breaking.
 From Eq.~\eqref{bdtabb2} one finds that the trace of boundary stress tensor should be non-negative, \emph{i.e.}

 once $d-\tilde{\Delta}_i-s_i>0$.
-It comes as a surprise and could be an important feature for a strongly coupled system.
+It comes as a surprise and could be an important feature of a strongly coupled system.
 On the one hand, the trace of the energy-momentum tensor was proved to be non-positive in a field theory when the interaction is negligible~\cite{PhysRevD.88.125005}.
 On the other hand, Zel'dovich argued that in fluid matter the strong interaction may raise a positive trace of energy-momentum tensor~\cite{Zeldovich}.
-Moreover, the positive trace may appear in ultra strongly coupled systems, for example, the core of neutron stars~\cite{PhysRevD.98.064057,9780387335438}.
+Moreover, the positive trace may appear in ultra-strongly coupled systems, for example, the core of neutron stars~\cite{PhysRevD.98.064057,9780387335438}.
 Under general conditions, we now show that the basic holographic dictionary offers a strong constraint on the trace of the energy-momentum tensor.
 It not only provides a criterion for judging whether a strong coupling system has a holographic dual description, but also uncovers a potentially important property of some strongly coupled systems. \\